2019-20 Brown marmorated stink bug (BMSB) Safeguarding Arrangements

 - Where arrangements are already in place to manage biosecurity risks including, but not limited to, Giant African Snail, Asian Gypsy Moth or Burnt Pine Longicorn.

-The proposed Safeguarding Arrangements Scheme provides a shared approach between government and industry in the management of biosecurity and seasonal hitchhiker pest risk and offers many benefits including:
+The Safeguarding Arrangements Scheme provides a shared approach between government and industry in the management of seasonal hitchhiker pest risk and offers many benefits including:

-- Opportunity for participants to implement systems to manage biosecurity risks for seasonal hitchhiker pests, including BMSB.
+- Opportunity for participants to implement systems to manage seasonal hitchhiker pest risk, including BMSB.

 - Reduction of biosecurity risks associated with seasonal hitchhiker pests and associated risk-management costs.